Many-body magic via Pauli-Markov chains -- from criticality to gauge theories: Application to Quantum Many-Body Systems

 \subsubsection{Spin-1 XXZ chain}

 Next, we consider a spin-1 XXZ chain with single-ion anisotropy, whose Hamiltonian reads

 where $S^{\alpha}$'s, $\alpha = x, y, z$, are the spin-1 operators, $\Delta$ is the easy-axis anisotropy, and $D$ is the single-ion anisotropy.
 The model has a global $U(1)$ symmetry corresponding to the conservation of total magnetization $\sum_i S^z_i$, and here we consider the scenario of zero total magnetization.
-It also has $\Z_3$ symmetry (a subset of $U(1)$ symmetry) which is generated by $\prod_i Z_i$.

 The phase diagram of the model has been studied in previous works \cite{chen2003,Tzeng2008, hu2011,Langari2013}.
 For $\Delta>0$, the model hosts three phases (with increasing $D$): the antiferromagnetic Néel order, the symmetry-protected topological (SPT) Haldane phase, and the large-$D$ trivial phase.
 The Néel to Haldane transition is an Ising transition, while the Haldane to large-$D$ transition is a Gaussian transition.